-Classes make it easy to create multiple objects that share property names and methods.
+Classes make creating multiple objects that share property names and methods easy.

 class Person {